marein/php-gaming-website/README.md

   **Alternatives**: Instead of using MySQL for stream processing, technologies like [RabbitMQ’s Super Streams](https://www.rabbitmq.com/docs/streams#super-streams) or [Kafka](https://kafka.apache.org) could be used as they are specifically designed for this purpose.
-However, MySQL is chosen because it performs very well (>20k events/s), and with the write model already sharded, it scales naturally without the need for additional infrastructure.
+However, MySQL is chosen because it performs very well (>20k events/s) and, since the write model is already sharded, it scales naturally without the need for additional infrastructure.
+Additionally, for reliable messaging, events need to be streamed out of MySQL first, making it an ideal starting point for processing.
 This choice would be reconsidered if an increase in streaming processes impacts database performance.
 </details>

 <details>